-He works extensively with many of our customers in design and installation of these commercial energy systems and often times will find a more cost effective method of solving issues related to air handling and distribution.
-Mark also supports the commercial heating and cooling service technicians with estimating for replacements and repairs found during routine service calls.
-Though heavily involved in air side systems, Mark possesses extensive knowledge of refrigeration, hydronic and fire protection systems, and is a valuable resource on all of our projects involving these mechanical systems and their repair or replacement.
+Mark works extensively with many of our customers in the design and installation of commercial energy systems, and often is able to find a more cost-effective method of solving issues related to air handling and distribution.
+While he is heavily involved in air side systems, Mark also possesses extensive knowledge of refrigeration, hydronic, and fire protection systems.

-After completion of an AAS degree in Fire Protection Technology from Monroe Community College, Mark worked for four years at the University of Rochester in the Environmental Health and Safety office as a fire inspector.
-As part of this work, Mark was assigned the duty of overseeing many construction jobs to make sure that all health and safety codes were adhered to and followed during construction and renovation.
+After completion of an associate degree in fire protection technology from Monroe Community College, Mark worked for four years at the University of Rochester in the Environmental Health and Safety office as a fire inspector.
+As part of this work, Mark oversaw many construction jobs, ensuring that all health and safety codes were adhered to during design and construction.

-After serving a four-year apprenticeship for the Sheet Metal Workers International Association, Mark continued his education through additional courses of study including Indoor Air Quality, Testing and Balancing, Refrigeration Fundamentals, and Hydronics.
-After working in the field as an installation tech, Mark took over the position of Sheet Metal Superintendent in 1999 and served in that capacity up until June of 2009 when he was moved into the Account Manager position.
+After serving a four-year apprenticeship as a sheet metal worker, Mark continued his education through additional courses of study, including indoor air quality, testing and balancing, refrigeration fundamentals, and hydronics.
+After working in the field as an installation tech, he took over the position of sheet metal superintendent in 1999 and served in that capacity up until June 2009, when he moved into the account manager position.

 Mark enjoys hunting and fishing and has been a volunteer fire fighter for 41 years.